-I should state first of all that the abandoned funeral home on this page is neither abandoned nor a funeral home anymore.
-When I explored it with my friend Hoss in spring 2001 it had most recently been used by an ambulance company.
-The two white house-like buildings, which stand very close to the intersection of Central and Monroe in Toledo, were shortly thereafter occupied by a new tenant.
-Not five years later, they were gone.
-(See the update at the bottom of this page for current status on this late, lamented haunted house.)
+I should say first of all that the abandoned funeral home on this page is neither abandoned nor a funeral home anymore.
+When I explored it with my friend Hoss in spring 2001 it had most recently been used by a private ambulance company.
+The two white house-like buildings, which stand very close to the intersection of Central and Monroe in Toledo, were shortly thereafter occupied by a new tenant: an insurance agency.
+Not five years later, the buildings were gone.

-At one time this was a funeral home, though, and that is why I heard about it.
-It seems that every tenant this property has had has reported odd occurrences.
+At one time this was a funeral home, though, and that is how I heard about it.
+It seems that every tenant this property's had has reported odd occurrences.
 Unexplained noises and strange moving shadows are among the weird things that are said to happen here at night.
-A couple of people have e-mailed me about the Walker Funeral Home.
+A few people have e-mailed me about the Walker Funeral Home.
 When I was in the area we decided to take a look at it.
-We were shocked to find it extremely easy to get into and surprisingly untouched inside.
-The neighborhood certainly isn't the greatest.
+We were shocked to find it extremely easy to get into and surprisingly untouched inside, because let me tell you, the neighborhood isn't the greatest.

 Behind the building is a long, six-bay garage that has been used for ambulances and hearses.
 There wasn't much to see inside these.

 One major event in the life of the Walker Funeral Home was the October 29, 1960 plane crash at the Toledo airport which killed twenty-two people, including sixteen players from the Cal Poly San Luis Obispo football team, who had just lost to Bowling Green 50-6.
 The plane tried to take off in a thick fog but didn't make it 300 feet in the air before the left engine went out, causing the plane to crash into an orchard and split in two.
 (The sixteen athlete deaths made it America's worst sports-related air tragedy up to that time, but it would not be the last; on November 14, 1970, the entire Marshall College football team was wiped out in a plane crash in Huntington, West Virginia.)
-Some or all of the bodies of the dead plane crash victims were brought to the Walker Funeral Home temporarily, and they spent the night there under the watch of employees.
+It was too many corpses for the Toledo city morgue.
+Some or all of the bodies of the dead plane crash victims were brought to the Walker Funeral Home as temporary morgue overflow, and they spent the night there under the watch of employees.
 According to stories I've heard, the ghosts of these young men may have stayed behind.
 Click here to read an article about the fortieth anniversary of the crash.

 There was a lot to see inside the buildings themselves, however, and there were a lot of hauntings to investigate.
-Details about the ghostly occurrences at the old Walker buildings were supplied to me EMTs and funeral parlor employees who worked there.
+Details about the ghostly occurrences at the old Walker buildings were supplied to me by former EMTs and funeral parlor employees.
 To read some of their stories, click below.